mouseless/learn-css/scss/basics/README.md

 ## Vite

 We use vite in presentation because it reflects changes on the fly, making development easier, and provides direct sass support.
+But, you still need to add the `sass-embedded` package.